ManuGithubSteam/LinJarK/INSTALL.md

 Installation of the Marry TTS Lang Packs
 ----------------------------------------

-To use MarryTTS you need to install 3 lang packs.
+To use MarryTTS you need to install one language pack.

-In the component installer, select:
+In the component installer (should be open now), select:

 1. Language: DE